 - The Home Ownership and Opportunity for People Everywhere (HOPE) program.

 - Over 1 million public housing units owned by the government.

 - The Housing Choice Voucher Program provides “tenant-based rental assistance” so a tenant can move from one unit to another, or to apply their monthly voucher towards the purchase of a home.
 The maximum allowed voucher is $2,000 a month.
 Over $17 billion going towards such purchases each year.

-- The United States Department of Housing and Urban Development (“HUD”) and the United States Department of Veterans Affairs (VA) have created a program called Veterans Affairs Supportive Housing (VASH), or HUD-VASH, which distributes roughly 10,000 vouchers per year at a cost of roughly $75 million per year to eligible homeless & otherwise vulnerable U.S. armed forces veterans.
+- The U.S. Department of Housing and Urban Development (“HUD”) and the United States Department of Veterans Affairs (VA) have created a program called Veterans Affairs Supportive Housing (VASH), or HUD-VASH, which distributes roughly 10,000 vouchers per year at a cost of roughly $75 million per year to eligible homeless & vulnerable U.S. veterans.

 “Renter-occupied structures” include: